 Universidad Nacional de Colombia, Colombia

-John is a final year undergraduate student in Mechatronics Engineering at the National University of Colombia (UN).
+John (he/him) is a final year undergraduate student in Mechatronics Engineering at the National University of Colombia (UN).
 He participated in the development of the prototype of an Automatic Immersion Coating System for the macromolecules laboratory at the Faculty of Sciences.
 He is a young researcher associated with the “telecare” project with the Ministry of Sciences and the Extension Division of the University.
 As a member of the IEEE EMBS Student Chapter of UN, he was the co-director of the EMB Training School and later served as Chair of the student chapter.
 He is currently part of EMBS SAC, where he is planning to set up a mentoring program and a student network at the global level.
 He loves spending time with his family, traveling, and hanging out with his boyfriend.
 He also enjoys playing chess, table tennis, hockey, and underwater rugby.

 Kyushu University, Japan